Skip to content

 In most cases, rule conditions would check:

-• Country – To select the appropriate tax record for a specific country.
+• Country – To select the appropriate tax profile for a specific country.

-• Tax Number – If the VAT number is provided, then select the zero-rate tax record.
+• Tax Number – If the VAT number is provided, then select the zero-rate tax profile.
 Reverse charge scenario.

 Note